-- No person, firm, or corporation shall engage in the business of installing or constructing OSTSs without first obtaining a license from the local adopting authority where the business is located.
-If there is not a licensing adopting authority where the business is located, then the business shall obtain a license from the nearest licensing adopting authority. - 2.
+- No entity shall engage in the business of installing or constructing OSTSs without first obtaining a license from the local adopting authority where the business is located.
+If there is not a licensing adopting authority where the business is located, then the business shall obtain a license from the nearest licensing adopting authority.
+Licenses in good standing may be approved for reciprocity by the local adopting authority. - 2.
 Licensure Requirements - a.
-Submission of license fee.
+Submission of application and license fee.
 The fee for the license shall be set by the adopting authority. - b.
-Attend approved OSTS training before being licensed and every 2 years thereafter. - 3.
+Obtain approved OSTS training before being licensed and continuing education every 3 years thereafter. - c.
+Licensees shall ensure employees are on-site during installation and that the onsite employees are current with continuing education. - 3.
 All new construction and/or alterations/modifications to existing systems shall be done by a licensed OSTS installer or the property owner.
-Mound systems, at-grade systems, and commercial sites shall only be installed by a licensed OSTS installer. - 4.
-Property owners are not required to be licensed to install systems on their property, but they shall attend an approved training or appropriate alternatives as defined by the adopting authority.
+Property owners may be limited in the type of system approved for self-installation as determined by the local adopting authority. - 4.
+Property owners are not required to be licensed to install systems on their property but shall attend an approved training or appropriate alternatives as defined by the adopting authority.
 It is the property owners' responsibility to procure appropriate equipment to install the system and any additional requirements as set forth by the adopting authority. - 5.
 Installation, construction, alteration, or repair of an OSTS by licensee in violation of the provisions of these regulations or any refusal to comply herewith on the part of the licensee shall be cause for revocation of, suspension or refusal to renew a license.
 Before any license issued under the provision of this section may be revoked the licensee shall be provided an opportunity to request a hearing to show cause why such license should not be revoked.
 Notice of the time, place, and purpose of such hearing shall be given in writing.